Income Protection Insurance

 When picking your plan, you need to decide whether you want long-term or short-term cover:

-- Extra protection – to give you more peace of mind, our comprehensive cover protect a higher amount of your income, up to 60% of your gross income for the first £5,000 per month and 50% thereafter capped at £16,666 per month.
+- Extra protection – to give you more peace of mind, our comprehensive cover protect a higher amount of your income, up to£16,666 per month.

 - Protecting the value of your cover – to protect the future value of your payouts, you can choose to automatically increase your cover in line with the Retail Price Index (up to 10% per annum).